 The prevailing concept or model of addiction in the United States is the disease model.
 Most proponents of this concept specify addiction to be a chronic and progressive disease, over which the sufferer has no control.
 This model originated in part from research among members of Alcoholics Anonymous (AA) performed by Jellinek, one of the founders of addiction studies (1960).
-He observed a seemingly inevitable progression in his subjects, during which they made many failed attempts to stop drinking.
-This philosophy is currently espoused by the recovery fellowships of AA and Narcotics Anonymous (NA), and to a large extent, the treatment field in general.
+He observed a seemingly inevitable progression in his subjects, which they made many failed attempts to stop drinking.
+This philosophy is currently espoused by the recovery fellowships of AA and Narcotics Anonymous (NA), and the treatment field in general.
 It has even permeated the psychiatric and medical establishments' standard definitions of addiction.
 There are many variations within the broad rubric of the disease model.
 This model has been bitterly debated: viewpoints range from fierce adherence to equally fierce opposition, with intermediate views casting the disease concept as a convenient myth (Smith, Milkman, and Sunderworth 1985).

 Those who view addiction as another manifestation of something gone awry with the personality system adhere to the characterological or personality predisposition model.
-Every school of psychoanalytic, neopsychoanalytic, and psychodynamic psychotherapy has its specific "take" on the subject disease model the belief that people abuse alcohol because of some biologically caused condition characterological or personality predisposition model the view of chemical dependency as a symptom of problems in the development or operation of the system of needs, motives, and attitudes within the individual personality disorders a broad category of psychiatric disorders, formerly called "character disorders," that includes the antisocial personality disorder, borderline personality disorder, schizoid personality disorder, and others; these serious, ongoing impairments are difficult to treat psychoanalysis a theory of personality and method of psychotherapy originated by Sigmund Freud, focused on unconscious forces and conflicts and a series of psychosexual stages an adaptation to pain and avoidance of reality, in which the individual withdraws emotionally and further anesthetizes himself or herself by chemical means of addiction (Frosch 1985).
+Every school of psychoanalytic, neopsychoanalytic, and psychodynamic psychotherapy has its specific "take" on the subject of addiction (Frosch 1985).
 Tangentially, many addicts are also diagnosed with personality disorders (formerly known as "character disorders"), such as impulse control disorders and sociopathy.
 Although few addicts are treated by psychoanalysis or psychoanalytic psychotherapy, a characterological type of model was a formative influence on the drug-free, addict-run, "therapeutic community" model, which uses harsh confrontation and timeextended, sleep-depriving group encounters.
 People who follow the therapeutic community model conclude that addicts must have withdrawn behind a "double wall" of encapsulation, where they failed to grow, making such techniques necessary.